 - 1. Remove the screw securing the power supply to the rear of the chassis. - 2.
-Push the metal tab securing the power supply to the chassis to release the power supply. - 3.
+Push in on the metal tab securing the power supply to the chassis to release the power supply. - 3.
 Slide the power supply unit up toward the top of the chassis.

-4. Rotate the power supply toward you slightly.
+4. Rotate the power supply toward the opened side slightly.